greenelab/phenoplier/README.md

 ## Quick demo

-You can go to the [`demo/`](nbs/99_demo) folder and run a small demo on real data to quickly see what you can do with PhenoPLIER.
+You can follow the instructions in the [`demo/`](nbs/99_demo) folder to run a small demo on real data to quickly see what you can do with PhenoPLIER.

 ## Code and data